jfet97/andreasimonecostadotdev/content/posts/How to express correlations.en.md

 ### Final attempt: the pattern

 It's necessary to resort once again to the pattern discussed in this article.
-The solution is a generalization of the [extracting callbacks case](#extracting-the-callbacks), where now each function has its own return type.
+The solution is a generalization of the [extracting callbacks case](#extracting-the-callbacks), where now each callback has its own return type.
 Let's first analyze an initial attempt, which, however, will turn out to be wrong:

 ```ts
 type TypeMap = {